Jhingun1/Portfolio13/README.md

 # Awesome Cryptoeconomics [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
 > A curated list of awesome resources for Cryptoeconomics research

 Looking for contributors.
-Submit a pull request if you have something to add :)
+Submit a pull request if you have something to add :)s

 _Please check the [contribution guidelines](contributing.md) for info on formatting and writing pull requests._